+body.

-- 1. The responsible Divisional Academic Senate committee approves the undergraduate degree program and sends the approved proposal to the Divisional Chair who places authorization of campus use of the new degree title on the agenda of the appropriate Senate body (ordinarily a legislative assembly or a governing board). - 2.
-Campus use of the new degree title is approved by the appropriate Divisional Senate body. - 3.
-The Divisional Chair notifies the Chancellor of approval of both the degree title and the proposed undergraduate degree program.
+- 3. The Divisional Chair notifies the Chancellor of approval of both the degree title and the proposed undergraduate degree program.
 The Chancellor in turn notifies the Provost of the approvals and the campus administration's favorable review of these actions. - 4.
-The Provost prepares a recommendation that the President authorize the campus' use of the new degree title (per delegation stated in SOR 110.1). - 5.
+The Provost prepares a recommendation that the President authorize the campus' use of the new degree title (per delegation stated in Regents' Bylaws and Policies). - 5.
 The President authorizes campus use of the new degree title and the Provost notifies the campus Chancellor with a copy to the Divisional Chair. - 6.
-The Secretary and Chief of Staff to the Regents adds the degree title for the campus to SOR 110.1.
+The Secretary and Chief of Staff to the Regents adds the degree title for the campus to the Regents' Bylaws and Policies.